enricgrau/enricgrau/README.md

 PV materials and devices with ML applications.
 I am fascinated on the integration of AI and ML into materials engineering and fundamental research, and how this tools can improve our understanding of this strange world we live in.
-Other professional interests include bifacial PV technology, soiling and degradation of PV devices, research acceleration through AI adn ML, and ML explainability.
+Other professional interests include bifacial PV technology, soiling and degradation of PV devices, research acceleration through AI and ML, and ML explainability.
 I am a strong believer and advocate for open source and open access in science and knowledge.
 More information about me and all the means for contact on the links above.